ghe1/personal-wiki/source/content/Bellevue/🍽️ Food & Drink.md

 - **Purple Café & Wine Bar** – Great wine list and a cozy atmosphere.
 - **Stone Lounge** – For karaoke lovers and cocktail connoisseurs alike.
 - **Woodinville Wine Country** – Just 30 minutes away if you're up for an afternoon of wine tasting.

----

-💡 **Tips**:
-- Many places take reservations — use **OpenTable**, especially on weekends.
-- Bellevue has lots of great takeout options if you're dining in at a hotel or rental.
-- Ask us for a custom food crawl — we’re always happy to create one!